BlackTrax helps bring thrills and spills of Fast & Furious movie to live arena event

 Kate Dawkins Studio (https://katedawkinsstudio.com), already with a great pedigree for creating content for spectacular live shows, was responsible for the creative art direction.
 She laid out the vision for the show’s projection content which heavily referenced the films, but took on a more stylised, graphical, game-like aesthetic for this stadium environment.
 Kate Dawkins explained, “It was great to add a layer of real-time effects to enhance the content.”

 dandelion + burdock (https://dandelion-burdock.com), mapping specialists and long-time collaborators of Kate Dawkins Studio, managed the complex and creative challenge of designing and creating the projection content and 3D animation.

 The projection mapping, a key factor of this show, allowed the creative partnership to create ever-changing environments from a neon-lit downtown Tokyo to a street scene at night in Miami.
 These living sequences interact directly with the live action and stunts to create a dynamic, fast-paced and awe-inspiring show.

-Pre-designed, projection-mapped sequences interact directly with the live action and feedback on the exact position of the cars and presenters at any given time to the audiovisual effects and lighting system helped deliver a wholly immersive experience for the audience.
+Pre-designed, projection-mapped sequences interact directly with the live action and feedback of the exact position of the cars and presenters at any given time, in addition to interactions with the audiovisual effects and lighting system that helped deliver a wholly immersive experience for the audience.
 This was the role that the BlackTrax motion tracking system fulfilled.